qpgmr-de/qpgmr-de.github.io/_drafts/bio.md

 ### How it all started ...

 I was born in a small town called Pegnitz (Bavaria, Germany) in 1969 - just a few days after the Apollo 11 astronauts arrived back on Earth.

-The 1970s were a somehow strange and very colorful time (like yellow shirts and green pants - and more fashion sins) and I during that time,
+The 1970s were a somehow strange and very colorful time (like yellow shirts and green pants) to grow up - but computers weren't a big thing in Germany at that time.

+Fast forward to my first contact with a computer.
+It was an eveing in 1981 when my late father brought the first computer into our house.
+He told us, that "*if you don't learn about computers, you might not have a job in the future*" - and in hindsight, it seems, he was very right with that.

+The small machine was a [Sinclait ZX-81](https://en.wikipedia.org/wiki/ZX81) with an "enormous" capacity of 1 KB RAM, a 3.25 MHz Z80 CPU and no permanent storage aside from a self-supplied cassette recorder.
+The [ZX-81 manual](http://www.retro8bitcomputers.co.uk/Content/downloads/manuals/zx81-basic-manual.pdf) was really good, and learning [BASIC](https://en.wikipedia.org/wiki/BASIC) was quite easy for me.
+So I fiddled around and even wrote my first small computer game.
+But after about a year and a half, the ZX-81 was really too small, and especially the pressure sensitive membrane keyboard was a real PITA.

+So in 1983 it was decided to "upgrade" the family computer.
+The home computer market boomed at that point, and there were all sorts of computers available.
+After some months of research (without the Internet back then) the list was reduced to two machines: the [Sinclair ZX Spectrum](https://en.wikipedia.org/wiki/ZX_Spectrum) and the [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64).
+In the end, the [C64](https://en.wikipedia.org/wiki/Commodore_64) was choosen - first and formost because it had a propper keyboard, whereas the [Spectrum](https://en.wikipedia.org/wiki/ZX_Spectrum) had a that rubber thingy that nobody really could take serious.

+I was already quite fluent in [BASIC](https://en.wikipedia.org/wiki/BASIC) - but a bit disapointed, because the [Commodore BASIC V2](https://en.wikipedia.org/wiki/Commodore_BASIC) was not really advanced.
+So I tried arround with different languages.
+[Simons' BASIC](https://en.wikipedia.org/wiki/Simons%27_BASIC), [Logo](https://en.wikipedia.org/wiki/Logo_(programming_language)), [COMAL](https://en.wikipedia.org/wiki/COMAL) and finally [Assembly language](https://en.wikipedia.org/wiki/Assembly_language) - better Machine Code, because I really started with manually translating Mnemonic instructions to hex-decimal machine code and [POKE](https://en.wikipedia.org/wiki/PEEK_and_POKE)'d it directly into memory.

+The [C64](https://en.wikipedia.org/wiki/Commodore_64) was not only used for coding.
+[Joysticks](https://en.wikipedia.org/wiki/Atari_CX40_joystick) were the most popular peripheral back then, and we gamed a lot.
+We swapped [5.25" floppy disks](https://en.wikipedia.org/wiki/Floppy_disk) at the school yard and even learned how to [deactivate copy protections](https://en.wikipedia.org/wiki/Software_cracking) of games, we really liked.
+That was, when learning machine language came really handy.